- Affinity Groups Overview

 Affinity Groups Overview

-As of Device42 v15.10.00+, Affinity Groups v2 has superseded the ‘v1’ iteration.
-Affinity Groups v2 better accomplishes the same goals as v1: assisting customers and partners with application grouping activities based on observed communication patterns.
+Affinity Groups assists customers and partners with application grouping activities based on observed communication patterns.

-Affinity Groups v2 introduces the concept of pinned services.
+Affinity Groups uses the concept of pinned services.
 Pinned services represent the ‘core dependencies’ of your infrastructure, and discovered database services are automatically pinned by default.
 Affinity group impact charts are only created for servers with pinned services, and you are free to pin other services you consider important, as well.

 After discovery has been run within your environment (we recommend a 30-day minimum time period), the detailed application dependency information that has been collected should now be ready to use with Affinity Groups.
 Collected information includes service names and communication details, and affinities are then calculated based on client communication to a particular service listening on a TCP or UDP port and server process.
 Users define services critical to their use case then affinity groups are processed.
 The result is a visualized grouping of communication patterns.

 Using Affinity Groups – How-To

 From the Device42 menu, navigate to Applications > Affinity Groups.

 From this screen, enter your search criteria and/or simply click the Chart link next of the Affinity Group you’d like to view.
 Affinity Groups are automatically calculated every night at 2AM for all ‘pinned’ services.